 When the phrase “video doorbell” comes to mind, one of the first companies we think of is Ring, and for good reason.
 Despite some reputation dings, Ring is a go-to name for smart doorbells and cameras, thanks in part to its sleek-looking hardware that is loaded with features.

 Ring doesn’t skimp on product options, either.
 In fact, there are so many doorbells to choose from that the lineup can be a bit overwhelming if you’re just starting your research.
 Don’t worry, though — your friends at Digital Trends have you covered.

 We’ve helped you break down the pros and cons in Ring head-to-heads before.
-Now, it’s time for a new battle.
+Now it’s time for a new battle.
 Today, we’ll be pitting the Ring Video Doorbell 3 against the Ring Video Doorbell Pro — judging on design, video quality, installation, features, and price.
 Read on to see which emerges as the victor.
-You can also take a look at some of the best Ring doorbell deals we’ve found for today.
+You can also take a look at some of the best Ring doorbell deals we’ve found for you today.

 Ring is big on aesthetics.
 The company’s doorbells never fail to look awesome, but sometimes we don’t want to draw attention to our prized tech.
 That’s something to consider as we weigh in on the numbers.

 The Ring Video 3 measures 5.1 inches tall, 2.4 inches wide, and 1.1 inches from front to back.
 Not too shabby for a battery-mounted cam and pretty similar dimensions to Ring’s other battery-powered bells.
 The Video 3 also comes with your choice of either satin nickel or Venetian bronze faceplates, improved mounting screws, and wedge and corner pieces for angling the camera.
 For surveillance and recording, the Video 3 sports a 1080p HD camera with a 160-degree field of view.